Dutcher Lodge No. 193 / Douglas

 Erected 1997 by Michigan Historial Center, Michigan Department of State.
 (Marker Number L1239.)

 Location.
 42° 38.62′ N, 86° 12.171′ W. Marker is in Douglas, Michigan, in Allegan County.
 Marker is at the intersection of Center Street and Union Street, on the left when traveling east on Center Street.
+Marker is clearly visible from Center Street.
 Touch for map.
-Marker is clearly visible from Center Street.
 Marker is at or near this postal address: 86 Center Street, Douglas MI 49406, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Dr. Asa Goodrich House (within shouting distance of this marker); Welcome to Historic Douglas (within shouting distance of this marker); Douglas Union School (within shouting distance of this marker); The Old School House (about 300 feet away, measured in a direct line); Mt.
-Baldhead (about 400 feet away); Sarah M. Kirby House (approx. ¼ mile away); Singapore, Michigan (approx. ¾ mile away); Saugatuck Engine House (approx. ¾ mile away).
+Dr. Asa Goodrich House (within shouting distance of this marker); Welcome to Historic Douglas (within shouting distance of this marker); Douglas Union School (within shouting distance of this marker); The Old School House (about 300 feet Mt.
+Baldhead (about 400 feet away); Sarah M. Kirby House (approx. ¼ mile away); New Singapore (approx. 0.3 miles away); Singapore, Michigan (approx. ¾ mile away).
 Touch for a list and map of all markers in Douglas.

 There is a marker on the ground just in front of the Dutcher Lodge No. 193 side that states a time capsule was buried there in 2006.